easyCZ/SLIP-A-2015/report/hayden.md

 The ECG circuit generally performed pretty well, with P,Q,R,S and T sections of the trace clearly visible.

+The filter added to the initial design reduced the amplitude of noise at 50Hz by 20dB (as shown in the frequency response pictured above).
+Unfortunately, the filter was less successful as an anti-aliasing filter, as only 8dB had been removed by 25Hz.
+This is certainly an area that would need further looking into were the design to be taken any further.

-One issue that was identified later in the project was that the output of the circuit was biased at 4.5V.
+Another issue that was identified later in the project was that the output of the circuit was biased at 4.5V.
 As the range of the ADC of the nRF51822 is 0 - 5V, this meant that we were not taking full advantage of the available resolution of the ADC, as we could have a maximum output swing of 1V.